"In some native languages the term for plants translates to those who take care of us”

 Practitioners are aware of potential drug herb interactions and will treat their patients accordingly.

-Some plants can be used fresh in salads or dried in a tea.
-In other instances the fresh or dried plant material can be steeped in alcohol to make a tincture.
+Some plants can be used fresh, or dried in herbal teas or put into capsules.
+In other instances, the fresh or dried plant material can be steeped in alcohol to make a tincture or infused as therapeutic oils.

 Therefore herbal medicines are offered in the form of tinctures, tablets, herbal teas, creams or oils.